csound-flossmanual/csound-floss/book/16-d-random.md

 Rather than using different instruments for the different distributions, the next example combines all possibilities in one single instrument.
-Inside the loop which generates as many notes as desired by the &nbsp;_iHowMany_ argument, an if-branch calculates the pitch and duration of one note depending on the distribution type and the number of sub-units used.
+Inside the loop which generates as many notes as desired by the _iHowMany_ argument, an if-branch calculates the pitch and duration of one note depending on the distribution type and the number of sub-units used.
 The whole sequence (which type first, which next, etc) is stored in the global array _giSequence_.
-Each instance of instrument _notes_ &nbsp;increases the pointer giSeqIndx, so that for the next run the next element in the array is being read.
+Each instance of instrument _notes_ increases the pointer giSeqIndx, so that for the next run the next element in the array is being read.
 If the pointer has reached the end of the array, the instrument which exits Csound is called instead of a new instance of _notes_.